bahrus/mount-polyfill/README.md

 The answer is I believe it would be useful for bundling engines to be able to expose and categorize in as declarative a manner as possible these common behaviors.

 This proposal would also include support for CSS, JSON, HTML module imports.
+In the case of HTML module imports, an option is provide:  streamTo, where we can specify a target element to stream the HTML module to.

 "match" is a css query, and could include multiple matches using the comma separator, i.e. no limitation on CSS expressions.